chef-boneyard/delivery-cluster/README.md

 You will need to have the `delivery.license` file present on your provisioner node or local workstation.

+If using the provided provisioning-node, the license file should be at '/home/vagrant/delivery.license'.

 #### 2) Provisioning infrastructure [SSH/Kitchen]

 You can provision your infrastructure on your prefered provider.
 We will use